pablogila/aton/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the attached GNU Affero General Public License for more details.

-# To-DO

-- Check text.find, between must return the remaining lines if the second key was not found
-- Check qe